shrinerb/shrine/doc/changing_derivatives.md

 Deploy the processing logic change to production and then run the following script to reprocess all derivatives.
-It fetches the photos in batches, downloads the image in `:store` storage, reprocesses new derivatives, persist the changes, and deletes old derivatives.
+It fetches the photos in batches, downloads the image into the permanent storage, reprocesses new derivatives, persist the changes, and deletes old derivatives.

 ```rb